ruisearch/DepUpdater/README.md

 python MainProcess.py -r /home/test/mall -m mall-common
 ```

-the `mall` repository is cloned from https://github.com/macrozheng/mall.git, and mall-common is a module of this repository.
+The `mall` repository is cloned from https://github.com/macrozheng/mall.git, and mall-common is a module of this repository.
 `/home/test/mall` is the local location of the cloned repository, and `mall-common` is the relative path of the mall-common module.

 ## Source code structure